dfirsec/string_searcher/README.md

 ## Credits

-The script utilizes the rich library for enhanced console output.
+- The script utilizes the [rich](https://github.com/Textualize/rich) library for enhanced console output.

-The banner text used in the script is courtesy of [Manytools](https://manytools.org/hacker-tools/ascii-banner/).
+- The banner text used in the script is courtesy of [Manytools](https://manytools.org/hacker-tools/ascii-banner/).

-The text file extension list is courtesy of [File-Extensions](https://www.file-extensions.org/filetype/extension/name/text-files).
+- The text file extension list is courtesy of [File-Extensions](https://www.file-extensions.org/filetype/extension/name/text-files).

+## Contributing

+Like to contribute?
+Feel free to submit a Pull Request.